ketoo/NoahGameFrame/README.md

 - redis-cpp-client
 - Theron 6.00.01

-## IF YOU CAN NOT BUILD THE DEPENDENCIES THAN PLEASE RUN THE CMDS BELOW TO SET UP THE ENVIRONMENT:
+## IF YOU CAN NOT BUILD THE DEPENDENCIES THEN PLEASE RUN THE CMDS BELOW TO SET UP THE ENVIRONMENT:

-#sudo apt-get g++
+* sudo apt-get g++
-#sudo apt-get cmake
+* sudo apt-get cmake
-#sudo apt-get install automake
+* sudo apt-get install automake
-#sudo apt-get install zip unzip
+* sudo apt-get install zip unzip

 ## Supported Compilers